hariprasad20xx/gfg-logic-building-problems/README.md

 # GeeksforGeeks Logic Building 🚀

 This repository contains my solutions to GeeksforGeeks Logic Building problems.
-The goal is to **practice problem-solving, strengthen programming fundamentals, and build consistency in coding.**
+The main goal is to **practice problem-solving, strengthen programming fundamentals, and build consistency in coding.**